Efficient Post-Selection for General Quantum LDPC Codes: Results

 \paragraph*{Hypergraph product codes.} We evaluate our approach on a $(3, 4)$-regular HGP code with parameters $[[225, 9, 6]]$, constructed by taking the product of a 12-variable classical LDPC code with itself, whose check matrix is given in the Methods section.
 This particular code offers practical advantages with its depth-8 syndrome extraction circuit \cite{kang2025quits}, which we employ in our simulations.
-Figure~\ref{fig:hgp_code_simulation_results} shows the results at $p=0.001$, where our cluster-based approach achieves approximately two orders of magnitude improvement in $\plog$ compared to baseline methods, which is consistent with the performance gains observed for BB codes.
+Figure~\ref{fig:hgp_code_simulation_results} shows the results at $p=0.001$, where our cluster-based approach achieves approximately two orders of magnitude improvement in $\plog$ compared to the heuristic baselines, which is consistent with the performance gains observed for BB codes.
+Additionally, the gap proxy with $N_\mathrm{class} = 18$ does not outperform the correction weight, again confirming its ineffectiveness.

-Additional simulation results are provided in the Supplementary Material, including comprehensive data for all parameter combinations (Supplementary Figures~1--3), a detailed examination of the influence of the norm order~$\alpha$ (Supplementary Figure~4), and an evaluation of the alternative ``conv-max-conf'' setting, which treats BP-converged samples as having maximum decoding confidence (Supplementary Figure~5).
-The conv-max-conf setting avoids the need to modify BP+LSD to enforce LSD execution regardless of BP convergence, but is found to degrade post-selection performance in most cases.
+Additional simulation results are provided in the Supplementary Material: \begin{itemize} \item Comprehensive data for all parameter combinations (Supplementary Figures~1--3). \item A detailed examination of the influence of the norm order~$\alpha$ (Supplementary Figure~4), showing that $\alpha = 1$ or $2$ is optimal for most cases. \item An evaluation of the alternative ``conv-max-conf'' setting, which treats BP-converged samples as having maximum decoding confidence (Supplementary Figure~5).
+This setting avoids the need to modify BP+LSD to enforce LSD execution regardless of BP convergence, but is found to degrade post-selection performance in most cases. \item A comprehensive analysis of gap proxy heuristics and true logical gap (Supplementary Note~1, including Supplementary Table~1 and Supplementary Figures~6--8).
+We compare various heuristics for selecting which logical classes to decode, including uniform random sampling (used in Figs.~\ref{fig:bb_code_simulation_results} and~\ref{fig:hgp_code_simulation_results}), weighted sampling based on the empirical logical error distribution, and adaptive variants.
+Surprisingly, none of these heuristics outperform naive uniform random sampling.
+Through exhaustive comparative decoding across all $2^{12} = 4096$ logical classes for the $[[144, 12, 12]]$ BB code, we explain this counterintuitive result: post-selection performance depends on the \emph{discrimination power} between successful and failed samples, rather than how accurately the metric approximates the true logical gap.
+Distribution-based heuristics improve gap approximation primarily for successful shots but not for failed shots, thereby reducing discriminative power. \end{itemize}